 Many barristers act as mediators or arbitrators.
 Mediation and Arbitration are alternative ways in which a dispute can be resolved, without going to court.

 Arbitration outcomes are binding whilst mediations outcomes are not.
 If you wish to appoint a barrister as a mediator please see the Bar Council list of Barrister Mediators.
 These barristers have undertaken relevant training in this area and are independent from either party to the dispute.
-This list is also available in hard copy.
-Please contact Emma Pateman for a copy.
+Please contact the Mediation & Arbitration team for further assistance.

 Barristers can also represent you in a mediation.
-If you wish to have a barrister represent you in a mediation without the assistance of a professional client please see the Bar Council Public Access directory.
+If you wish to have a barrister represent you in a mediation without the assistance of a professional client please see the Direct Access Portal.